-- 6. In addressing agreed priority capacity-building needs, the IPBES capacity-building rolling plan seeks to identify opportunities for investing in "socio-ecological know-how" which can ultimately impact on how people use knowledge on biodiversity and ecosystem services to help achieve an improved quality of life, recognizing that biodiversity and ecosystem-services underpin society's goals and aspirations.
-As a result, addressing asymmetries in capacity is about more than training, it is about investing in ecological knowledge and application of that knowledge. - 7.
-The approach set out in this document is based on four principles and aims to deliver three strategies which encompass a number of programmes and initiatives.
+- 7. The approach set out in this document is based on four principles and aims to deliver three strategies, which encompass a number of programmes and initiatives.
 These reflect the dual mandate of IPBES, which is to undertake capacity-building as an integral part of the work programme and also to facilitate capacity-building through activities aimed at matching needs with financial and technical resources.
 The document also outlines the modalities for collaboration among partners in addressing these needs, including modalities for matching needs with technical and financial resources that will be piloted under the matchmaking activities. - 8.
-This approach to capacity-building is implemented through the IPBES capacity-building rolling plan, which will include details of activities that are being carried out in current years, together with indications of what activities will be undertaken in subsequent years both by IPBES and by other organizations working in collaboration with IPBES.
+This approach to capacity-building is implemented through the IPBES capacity-building rolling plan, which will include details of activities that are being carried out in current years, together with indications of what activities will be undertaken in subsequent years, both by IPBES and by other organizations working in collaboration with IPBES.
 The task force will oversee the development of the rolling plan and contribute to its implementation.
 Institutions that fund, undertake or otherwise support relevant capacity-building activities will regularly be invited to register their interest in partnering with IPBES, including through the IPBES capacity-building forum.
 Cooperation will focus on the development and pilot implementation of the IPBES capacity-building rolling plan through online communication, regular joint face-to-face meetings and bilateral follow-up arrangements. - 9.
 The Bureau, the Multidisciplinary Expert Panel and the Plenary will regularly consider the rolling plan and give directions for its further development and implementation.
-Meanwhile the description of the approach and the rolling plan itself will give impetus and direction to the work of the task force on capacity-building, and encouragement to others to contribute, and will also facilitate tracking progress.
+Meanwhile the description of the approach and the rolling plan itself will give impetus and direction to the work of the task force on capacity-building, encourage others to contribute, and facilitate tracking of progress.